tugrul512bit/Cekirdekler/README.md

 <li>No performance output at first iteration. <b>Load balancer</b> needs at least several iterations to distribute fairly and <b>performance report</b> needs at least 2 iterations for console output.</li>
 </ul>
 <hr></hr>
-<h3>Example that computes 1000 workitems accross all GPUs in a PC: GPU1 computes global id range from 0 to M, GPU2 computes from M+1 to K and GPU_N computes for global id range ofY to Z</h3>
+<h3>Example that computes 1000 workitems accross all GPUs in a PC: GPU1 computes global id range from 0 to M, GPU2 computes from M+1 to K and GPU_N computes for global id range of Y to Z</h3>

             Cekirdekler.ClNumberCruncher cr = new Cekirdekler.ClNumberCruncher(